 ABOUT • CONTACTALL | ART | FILM & TV | WEB DESIGN | PRINT

-Anahit Pogosian, a first generation Armenian American, is an interdisciplinary artist working between film, sculpture and graphic design.
-Their protean studio practice explores themes of the human experience, liminal spaces, myth and movement.
-Unbound by material or tradition, Pogosian creates a motley collection of works that celebrate life.
+Anahit Pogosian, a first-generation Armenian American, is an interdisciplinary artist working across film, sculpture and graphic design.
+Their protean studio practice explores the human experience through themes of ecology, myth and movement.
+Unbound by material or tradition, Pogosian creates a dynamic collection of works that celebrate life.

-Their education is a tapestry of their own intuitively guided practice, woven with courses from various institutions; including The Cooper Union, School of Visual Arts, SUNY Fashion Institute of Technology and Anderson Ranch Arts Center in Aspen Colorado.
+Their education is a tapestry woven from an intutively guided practice and formal study at institutions; including The Cooper Union, School of Visual Arts, SUNY Fashion Institute of Technology and Anderson Ranch Arts Center in Aspen Colorado.

-Forma Studio was founded by Pogosian in 2010 to house their creative practice.
-While exploring photography, they began working with clay in 2015.
+Pogosian founded Forma Studio was founded by Pogosian in 2010 to house their creative practice.
 By 2017 their ceramic work was sold at the MOCA, ABC Home & Carpet and featured in NYT Magazine, Domino Magazine, WWD and Sight Unseen.
 Sculpture works were exhibited in group shows in New York City and Paris, France.

-Upon the closing of their studio space during the height of covid, Pogosian adapted to the post pandemic world by branching out to pushing boundaries with new material practices such as; glass blowing, 3D printing, wood working, natural dying, paper making, screen printing, and aluminum and bronze casting.
+Following the closure of their studio space during the height of the pandemic, Pogosian adapted by expanding into new material practices, including glass blowing, 3D printing, wood working, natural dying, paper making, screen printing, and aluminum and bronze casting.

-In 2022, Pogosian founded Armenian Joy, an archival photography album that aims to unite the Armenian diaspora as one family.
-With over 75 contributors, they’re currently working on documenting the origin stories of the families in the archive, into a book.
+In 2022, Pogosian founded Armenian Joy, an archival photography project that seeks to unite the Armenian diaspora as one family.
+With over 75 contributors, they are now working to document and publish the origin stories of the families in the archive.

 Raised between Moscow and Yerevan, Pogosian lives in New York City.